 - Buy a bath towel (because they are usually cheaper than towelling fabric for some reason).
 The size I used was approx. 30 x 56 in.

 - Cut it in strips of about 5.5-6 in wide if you bake cakes in thinner layers of about 1 inches.
-It gave me 5 strips. *If you bake taller cakes, use the height of your finished layer and add 1 inches (for example if you bake 3 in tall layer of cake, cut strips of 7 in)
+It gave me 5 strips. *If you bake taller cakes, use the height of your finished cake layer times 2 and add 1 inches (for example if you bake 3 in tall layer of cake, cut strips of 7 in)

 - Cut to the desired length.
 To do so, wrap the towel strip around your cake tin and leave a good 3 in extra.
 I’ve cut 4 of mine to fit my 8 in tins because it’s the size I use the most (and yes I bake 4 at the time, read how I do it here).
 I can also use this for smaller tins.
 The last strip I’ve cut for a 10 in tin.
-If I need for a bigger size I can always join 2 strips together to fit.
+If I need for a bigger size I can always join 2 strips together with a safety pin to fit.